Photography mdavid.com.au

 LIMITS IN WHAT YOUR LENS CAN DO

-Even under ideal conditions, many lenses struggle to capture enough detail to exceed what 10-15 megapixels can record.
-This is one of the reasons why the professionals with their high-end cameras spend several thousands of dollars more on high-end lenses.
+Even under ideal conditions, many lenses struggle to resolve enough detail to exceed what 10-15 megapixels can record.
+That’s one of the reasons why professionals with their high-end cameras spend several thousands of dollars extra on high-end lenses.

 LIMITS IN WHAT YOUR HANDS CAN DO